Bifurcations and multistability in inducible three-gene toggle switch networks: Non-exclusive repressor-activator binding in the three-gene toggle switch

 In Section~\ref{sec:nonexc} we discuss the three-gene toggle switch with self-activation where repressors and activators can bind non-exclusively at a gene's regulatory region.
 This appendix outlines the analytic model and how it is modified under different interpretations of effector activity.

 Fig.~\ref{fig:statesweights_nonexcA} shows the thermodynamic states, weights and rates related to non-exclusive binding.
-Note that these include the same states (and corresponding rates) describing competitive binding in Fig.~\ref{fig:statesweights_comp}(A), but with three additional states in which an activator and either one or two repressors can be bound simultaneously at the relevant gene regulatory site.
-In these additional states, the presence of repressor(s) dampens expression from its activated rate to $a + b - d$.
-The states and weights depicted translate into a corresponding system of equations for the evolution of expression.
+Note that these include the same states describing competitive binding in Fig.~\ref{fig:statesweights_comp}(A), but with three additional states in which an activator and either one or two repressors can be bound simultaneously at the relevant gene regulatory site.
+In these additional states, the presence of repressor(s) dampens expression to $a + b - d$.
+The states and weights translate into a corresponding system of equations for the evolution of expression.
 Omitting the role of effector, the change in $R_1$ expression, for instance, is \begin{widetext}

 where $a$ is the rate of protein production when gene transcription is unregulated, $a+b$ is the rate with bound self-activator, and $a+b-d$ is the previous rate attenuated by the presence of bound repressor.
 Note that the second line of Eqn.~\ref{eq:nonexc_R1init} rearranges the first to separate protein production into three physically meaningful terms: (i) protein expression in the presence of repressors only, (ii) expression exclusively due to activation, and (iii) expression in the presence of both repressors and activators.
 Rescaling variables in Eq.~\ref{eq:nonexc_R1init} and in the equivalent equations for $R_2$ and $R_3$ expression such that $\bar{R}_{i} = R_{i}/K_{1}$, $\bar{t} = t/\tau$, $\bar{a} = \tau a/K_{1}$, $\bar{b} = \tau b/K_{i}$, and $\bar{d} = \tau d/K_{1}$, we define our non-exclusive binding model in dimensionless form by the set of differential equations